Iron Behind the Velvet - Chapter 2

 _________________

-In the dining hall, there was a sense of grand adventure in the rumble and echo of excited chatter and well wishes, in the checking of lists and repeated instructions for the relief crew.
+The dining hall echoed with excited chatter – with well wishes, the checking of lists, instruction – detailed and repeated – for the relief crew.
 Catherine stood with William, packing lunches into rucksacks, handing them out as the workers filed by.
 With handshakes and hugs around, laden with tools and packs, they were gone.
-Of the first detail, only Vincent and Mouse remained behind – Mouse intent, his brows knit, his hands expressive in the air, explaining Arthur’s care to Jamie.
+Of the first detail, only Vincent and Mouse remained behind – Mouse intent, his brows knit, his hands expressive in the air explaining Arthur’s care to Jamie.

 “Father, did you see Olivia this morning?”
 Vincent asked.
 "Or Kanin?"

-“Yes, the work.”
-Father sighed, leaning heavily on his cane, both hands to its knob.
+Father sighed, leaning on his cane, both hands to its knob.
 “We can’t let Kanin ... go, Vincent.
 Watch over him.”

 “I will.
 Try not to worry, Father.
-You will have enough to do here, with so many of us gone.
-And you must ... watch over Catherine for me.”
+You'll have enough to do here with so many of us gone.
+And you must watch over Catherine for me.”

-“If she will let me,” Father replied.
-He brightened as Catherine approached.
-“Perhaps she will join me in a game of chess!”
+“If she'll let me,” Father replied.
+He brightened as she approached.
+“Perhaps she'll join me in a game of chess!”

-She linked her arm with Father’s.
-“Perhaps we should stick to childhood stories.
+“Perhaps," she said, linking her arm with Father's, "we should stick to childhood stories.
 That way, everyone wins.”

-Father turned at the sound of animated argument and hurried to mediate between Mouse and Jamie.
+Father turned at the sound of animated argument.
 Mouse hopped from foot to foot, adamant that Arthur sleep under Jamie's covers, that he be free to roam about at will.
 Jamie muttered something no one could hear, but something everyone understood.

-“Have you seen fireworks, Vincent?”
+“Have you seen fireworks?”
 Catherine asked, as they entered the passage north.

 “Oh, yes, but years ago.
-Sometimes we would hike to Yankee Stadium ... well, underneath it, and from a certain vantage point, I could see them.
+Sometimes we'd hike to Yankee Stadium ... well, underneath it, and from a certain vantage point, I could see them.
 They were beautiful.
 And loud.”

 “Like Jamie and Mouse?”